-Symbol Signal word Definition

-6 DANGER!
-Potentially dangerous situation which may lead to per- sonal injury or death!
+Symbol Signal word Definition 5 DANGER!
+Potentially dangerous situation which may lead to personal injury or death!
 Follow the instructions closely.

-/ CAUTION!
+CAUTION!
 Caution, risk of electric shock.

-Symbol Signal word Definition CAUTION!
+CAUTION!
 Potential equipment damage or destruction!
-Follow the instructions closely.
-6 NOTE Tips and other useful or important information. $\overline{\mathbb{Q}}{\mathbb{Q}}$ MULTIPLE POWER SOURCES This equipment may contain more than one power source: Disconnect all power supply cords before remov- ing the cover to avoid electric shock. \bigtriangledown EQUIPOTENTIALITY Identify the terminal(s) which, when connected together, bring the various parts of the device to the same poten- tial, not necessarily being the earth (ground) potential. \bigcirc STANDBY Identify the switch by means of which part of the equip- ment is switched on in order to bring it into the stand-by condition, and to identify the control to shift to or to indic- ate the state of low power consumption.
+Follow the instructions closely. • NOTE Tips and other useful or important information.
+MULTIPLE POWER SOURCES This equipment may contain more than one power source: Disconnect all power supply cords before removing the cover to avoid electric shock. $\Diamond$ EQUIPOTENTIALITY Identify the terminal(s) which, when connected together, bring the various parts of the device to the same potential, not necessarily being the earth (ground) potential.
+STANDBY Identify the switch by means of which part of the equipment is switched on in order to bring it into the stand-by condition, and to identify the control to shift to or to indicate the state of low power consumption.